hmrc/income-tax-mtd-changelog/README.md

 - Submit UK Property Accounting Adjustments

 Renamed array `nonFurnishedHolidayLet` to `foreignProperty` for all tax years for the following endpoint:
-(Note: The previous log incorrectly referred to `nonFurnishedHolidayLet` as an object and stated that the change applied only to tax years before 2025-26.
-The change applies to all tax years and the correct type is array.
-This has now been corrected.)
 - Submit Foreign Property Accounting Adjustments

 Rename `typeOfBusiness` enum value `uk-property-non-fhl` to `uk-property` for tax years before 2025-26 for the following endpoints:
 - Trigger a Business Source Adjustable Summary
 - List Business Source Adjustable Summaries
-- Retrieve a UK Property Business Source Adjustable Summary (Note: This endpoint was previously omitted and has now been added for completeness.)
+- Retrieve a UK Property Business Source Adjustable Summary

 Change enum values in request query parameters and response for field `typeOfBusiness` to `self-employment`, `foreign-property` and `uk-property` for tax year 2025-26 onwards for the following endpoint:
 - List Business Source Adjustable Summaries